SixArm/mast-cell-help/topics/quercetin/index.md

 * Immune support: It can enhance immune function and may have antiviral properties.

 * Cognitive health: Some research indicates that quercetin may help protect against age-related cognitive decline.

-Quercetin is a natural compound with promising potential health benefits, but more research is needed to confirm its efficacy in specific health conditions.
-As with any dietary or supplement-related decisions, it's advisable to seek guidance from a healthcare provider to determine the most appropriate use for your individual health needs and circumstances.